CumulusNetworks/docs/content/version/cumulus-linux-321/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-Using-ethtool.md

  - /display/CL321/Monitoring+Interfaces+and+Transceivers+Using+ethtool
  - /pages/viewpage.action?pageId=5126788
 pageID: 5126788
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-The `ethtool` command enables you to query or control the network driver and hardware settings.
+---The `ethtool` command enables you to query or control the network driver and hardware settings.
 It takes the device name (like swp1) as an argument.
 When the device name is the only argument to `ethtool`, it prints the current settings of the network device.
 See `man ethtool(8)`